lemoniris/what-im-doing-rn/README.md

 https://www.youtube.com/watch?v=F9t607v-TDU my fav song of this summer, good driving music, trying to not think about this mskcc interview thats next week all weekend

+busy preparing for another bioinfo interview elsewhere not in ny but its remote and i would get stock options

 -->
 https://www.instagram.com/reel/C9SwvpRpcd6/ ohhh i want to make this one day, tiramisu from scratch 🤩